rkomiris/queue-sense/README.md

 Mocked data lives in `src/data/mockWaitTimes.ts` and can be swapped for updated narratives without touching presentation logic.

+## Admin Analytics Deep Dive
+The admin dashboard (`/dashboard`) evolved into a FinOps-style command center.
+Each visualization tells a specific operational ROI story:

+### Profit Runway Modeling
+- **What it shows**: Monthly baseline operating cost, optimized plan, modeled scenario, and capital investments.
+- **Data source**: `profitTimeline` synthesizes a 12-month view with baseline, optimized, and per-month investment values.
+- **How it works**: Admins toggle optimization levers; the scenario line recomputes savings vs. the optimized budget using lever ROI, location pressure, and queue state.
+The stacked chart uses layered gradients for clarity and thick dots to emphasize intercept points.
+- **Why it matters**: Reveals payback arc for the current experimentation stack, making it obvious why a queue program deserves funding.

+### Scenario Lever Panel
+- **What it shows**: Toggle buttons representing available optimization plays (triage lanes, SMS pre-check, staffing rituals, etc.).
+- **Data source**: `buildRoiPlans` converts each `optimizationLever` into a scenario-ready object with effort, cost, savings, and payback.
+- **How it works**: Selecting a lever adjusts modeled cumulative savings/investment metrics and updates the scenario line above.

+### Wait-Time Curve
+- **What it shows**: Live 12-hour wait history per location (or aggregate) with gradient fill for variance recognition.
+- **Data source**: `adminTrend` when no location is selected; location-specific curves when focused.
+- **How it works**: Uses Recharts with gradients and tooltips to show granular wait data—useful to see how interventions change queue shape.

+### Insight Cards
+- **What they show**: Narrative highlights (“Peak at 11:15 AM”, “Engagement is sticky”) backed by the `adminInsights` array.
+- **Purpose**: Provide context around the numbers, focusing on predictive wins and consumer engagement.

+### Optimization ROI Grid
+- **What it shows**: ROI cards for each lever with effort hours, investment, projected monthly lift, and payback window.
+- **Data source**: `optimizationLevers` + location state (pressure, trend).
+- **How it works**: The cards reuse the same scenario computations, exposing the math that feeds the profit runway.

+### Initiative Attribution
+- **What it shows**: A grid of savings contributions by initiative with owners and investment notes.
+- **Data source**: `initiativeAttribution` entries mapping lever → savings/investment.
+- **Why it matters**: Communicates cross-functional impact so stakeholders know who’s driving value.

+### Location Benchmarks
+- **What it shows**: Table comparing cost per visit, throughput, and automation for each location (filtered by vertical for admins).
+- **Data source**: `locationBenchmarks`.
+- **Purpose**: Gives leaders a league-table view of performance to prioritize investment or celebrate wins.

+All charts are powered by Recharts with custom gradients, drop shadows, and accessible tooltips.
+Every metric feeds from deterministic data pipelines wired up for this environment.

 ## Screenshots
 Place exported page captures under `docs/screenshots/` (one per route).
 A helper checklist lives in `docs/screenshots/README.md` to keep quality consistent.